beego/beedoc/en-US/mvc/controller/config.md

 - Float(key string) (float64, error)
 - String(key string) string

+### The Configurations for Different Environments

+You can set configurations for different Runmode under their own sections.
+Beego will take the configurations of current Runmode by default.
+For example:

+  appname = beepkg
+  httpaddr = "127.0.0.1"
+  httpport = 9090
+  runmode ="dev"
+  autorender = false
+  autorecover = false
+  viewspath = "myview"

+  [dev]
+  httpport = 8080
+  [prod]
+  httpport = 8088
+  [test]
+  httpport = 8888

+The configurations above set up httpport for dev, prod and test environment.
+Beego will take httpport = 8080 for current runmode "dev".

 ### Beego default variables

 Beego has many configurable variables.
 Let's have a look of this variables.
 It will help us to know how to use them in development.
 (You can configure and overwrite them in `conf/app.conf`.
 Case insensitive.):